Dr Aylwyn Walsh

 Lecturer in Applied Theatre and Intervention

 Aylwyn works on performance and social change as researcher and applied theatre practitioner.
-She is predominantly interested in a feminist approach using critical ethnographic methods and her research spans social, political and activist performance; radical pedagogies and intercultural performance.
+She is predominantly interested in a feminist approach using critical ethnographic methods and her research spans social, political and activist performance; radical pedagogies and intercultural performance as well as arts and mental health.

 Aylwyn is programme leader of the MA in Applied Theatre & Intervention.
 Prior to this she was senior lecturer at the University of Lincoln’s School of Fine and Performing Arts where she headed up the Practice as Research cross-disciplinary group.
 She has recently worked on projects including the Arts of Logistics about the politics and poetics of infrastructures, counter-logistics and mobility.
 Her current project relates to Prison Cultures, mapping performance, resistance and desire in women’s prisons.